wellesley-cs230/wellesley-cs230.github.io/linked-lists.md

 ## Part 6:  Create a Doubly-Linked List

 1. Using your `DoublyLinearNode<T>`, create a new class, `DoublyLinkedList` that implements `LinearList` interface.
+2. Implemenmt every method listed in the interface.
-2. Add a method, `removeLast` that removes the last element of the list.
+3. Add a method, `removeLast` that removes the last element of the list.
 You should be able to implement this *without any loops*.